-CapRock Health System is dedicated to serving our community during this growing time of crisis.
+CapRock Health System is dedicated to serving our community during this pandemic.
 We are working tirelessly to ensure that the incredible care you’ve come to rely on will not skip a beat.
-More so, we are mobilizing the full scope of our resources, medical team, leadership, and network, to bring you the information, testing, and care necessary to combat COVID-19.
 Please carefully review the information below to learn more about how you can better protect yourself and how CapRock is working to serve you.

 SHOULD I BE TESTED?